Page 1 of 1 • Share

 All in all, it boils down to communication and trust between the individual user and the Forum Administrators.
 Ask kindly for permission and be honest about your intention(s) as to why exactly you would want to post links consistently.
 The Administrators of Games4theworld reserve the right to ban users if such links are posted contrary to the Forum rules, especially if the violations happen repeatedly.

 And, I'm not ashamed to admit it: another - or maybe even THE - major reason for our strictness in that regard is because we simply have our own agendas within the G4TW platform.
-Letting random users "link to" (a.k.a. in most cases: advertise) stuff from other groups will create, or contribute to a conflict of interest with our own goals, which we would very much like to avoid.
+Letting random users "link to" (a.k.a. in most cases: advertise) stuff from other groups will create, or at least contribute to a conflict of interest with our own goals, which we would very much like to avoid.
 In other words: do not ever use our platform here to advertise unrelated repacker-groups.

 - So...if I simply just mention the name of an external site without directly posting URLs, then I assume it does not count as posting illegal links: